 Why it's done

-Your doctor will evaluate you to determine the most appropriate treatment for your condition.
-If you don't have signs or symptoms, or your condition is mild, your doctor might suggest monitoring over time.
-In that case, healthy lifestyle changes and medications might help manage symptoms.
+If you don't have signs or symptoms, or your condition is mild, your doctor might suggest regular monitoring of the heart valve disease.
+Lifestyle changes and medications might help manage symptoms.

 Heart valve disease discussion at Mayo Clinic

 A Mayo Clinic doctor discusses heart valve disease with a person.

 Eventually, your valve might need to be repaired or replaced.
 In some cases, doctors recommend heart valve repair or replacement even if you're not having symptoms.
 If you need heart surgery for another condition, doctors might repair or replace the affected heart valve at the same time.

 Your doctor will discuss with you whether heart valve repair or replacement is more appropriate for your condition.
 Doctors often recommend heart valve repair when possible, as it preserves your heart valve and might preserve heart function.
 But sometimes valve replacement is necessary and the best option.